salim97/My-Coin-Monitor/README.md

 to run this projet you will need Qt 5.9

 Desktop:
-1)open project, build and run.
+1) open project, build and run.

 Android:
 1) setup SDk + NDK .